-At the end of the 4th-year placement, it is intended that students will be able to demonstrate a required level of competency in the relevant behaviours in the PSI's Core Competency Framework aligned to the three domains listed below:
+At the end of the 4th-year placement, it is intended that students will be able to demonstrate a required level of competency in the relevant competencies in the PSI's Core Competency Framework aligned to the three domains listed below:

-- 1. Professional Practice
+- 1. Personal

-- 2. Personal Skills
+- 2. Professional

-- 6. Organisation and Management Skills
+- 3. Organisation and Management Skills

-A list of the relevant PSI Core Competency Framework behaviours can be found here.
-Students should be exposed to a sufficient range of activities to enable them to develop these required competency behaviours.
+The PSI Core Competency Framework can be viewed here.
+Students should be exposed to a sufficient range of activities to enable them to develop the competencies within Domains 1,2 and 3.

 A training plan will enable you and your student to plan a sufficient range of activities.
 You can see a sample training plan here.

-During the placement, the Preceptor will assess the level of competency a student displays in the relevant behaviours as part of the Competency Assessment.
-Further details on the Competency Assessment process can be found on page 17.
+During the placement, you as the Preceptor will assess the level of supervision/intervention you need to provide to your student when practicing the relevant competencies as part of the Competency Assessment.
+Further details on the Competency Assessment process can be found in the corresponding section of this handbook.

 In addition, students will complete three online modules aligned to these three domains as part of their academic requirements.
-These modules are designed to support students' understanding of the theory underpinning the relevant behaviours.
+These modules are designed to support students' understanding of the theory underpinning the relevant competencies.
 Academic staff are responsible for delivering and assessing these modules.
 Your student may ask your opinion on a topic they are completing as part of the online modules.
-More information on the online modules can be found in Appendix IV.